ZiaCreatesIdeas/STUDY_USD-GROUP/doc/index.rst

 Omniverse USD Study Group
 =========================

-The USD Study Group is born of an interest of a variety of individuals to learn USD on an individual level in order to ... ... ...
+The USD Study Group is born of an interest of a variety of individuals to learn USD on an individual level in order to collaborate, learn and share knowledge.

 .. toctree::
    :maxdepth: 2

    agenda.md
    resources.md
+   definitions.md
    credit.rst